qdraw/starsky/starsky/starskyimportercli/readme.md

 --help or -h == help (this window)
 --path or -p == parameter: (string) ; full path
-                can be an folder or file, use '-p' for current directory --move or -m == delete file after importing (default false / copy file) --recursive or -r == Import Directory recursive (default: false / only the selected folder) --structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime
+                can be an folder or file, use '-p' for current directory for multiple items use dot comma (;) to split and quotes (") around the input string --move or -m == delete file after importing (default false / copy file) --recursive or -r == Import Directory recursive (default: false / only the selected folder) --structure == overwrite appsettings with filedirectory structure based on exif and filename create datetime